Offsite Stormwater Treatment Project

 2016 Australian Shipping and Maritime Industry Awards - Environmental Transport Awards

-Healthy Waterways and Catchments, Lockyer Valley Regional Council, Mulgowie Farming Company, Queensland Government (Department of Environment and Heritage Protection, Department of Infrastructure, Local Government and Planning, Department of Science, Information Technology and Innovation), Planfuture, Alluvium, BMT WBM, Griffith University (Australian Rivers Institute).
+Healthy Land and Water, Lockyer Valley Regional Council, Mulgowie Farming Company, Queensland Government (Department of Environment and Science, Department of Infrastructure, Local Government and Planning), Planfuture, Alluvium, BMT WBM, Griffith University (Australian Rivers Institute).